hashicorp/terraform-provider-aws/website/docs/r/codebuild_project.html.markdown

 * `cache` - (Optional) Information about the cache storage for the project.
 Cache blocks are documented below.
 * `description` - (Optional) A short description of the project.
 * `encryption_key` - (Optional) The AWS Key Management Service (AWS KMS) customer master key (CMK) to be used for encrypting the build project's build output artifacts.
-* `service_role` - (Optional) The Amazon Resource Name (ARN) of the AWS Identity and Access Management (IAM) role that enables AWS CodeBuild to interact with dependent AWS services on behalf of the AWS account.
+* `service_role` - (Required) The Amazon Resource Name (ARN) of the AWS Identity and Access Management (IAM) role that enables AWS CodeBuild to interact with dependent AWS services on behalf of the AWS account.
 * `tags` - (Optional) A mapping of tags to assign to the resource.
 * `vpc_config` - (Optional) Configuration for the builds to run inside a VPC.
 VPC config blocks are documented below.